Lewis Haldane

 Lewis Oliver Haldane (born 13 March 1985) is a Welsh former under-21 international footballer who scored 75 goals in 414 league and cup games in a 14-year career.

-A winger, he was a youth player at Southampton and Trowbridge Town, before he turned professional at Bristol Rovers in 2002.
-Loaned out to non-league Weston-super-Mare, he broke through into the Rovers first team in 2003–04.
+A winger, he was a youth player at Southampton and Trowbridge Town before he turned professional at Bristol Rovers in 2002.
+Loaned out to non-League Weston-super-Mare, he broke through into the Rovers first-team in 2003–04.
 He was loaned out to Conference club Forest Green Rovers for a part of the 2004–05 and 2005–06 campaigns.
-He then stormed into the Bristol Rovers first team picture with sixty appearances in 2006–07.
-At the end of the season he helped the club to win promotion into League One through the play-offs, and he also played in the club's defeat in the League Trophy final.
-A first team regular in 2007–08, he then lost his place and spent the 2008–09 season on loan at Conference side Oxford United.
+He stormed into the Bristol Rovers first-team picture with sixty appearances in 2006–07.
+At the end of the season, he helped the club to win promotion into League One through the play-offs.
+He also played in the club's defeat in the Football League Trophy final.
+A first-team regular in 2007–08, he lost his place and spent the 2008–09 season on loan at Conference side Oxford United.

-He joined Port Vale on loan at the start of the 2009–10 season, before joining the club permanently in January 2010.
+He joined Port Vale on loan at the start of the 2009–10 season before joining the club permanently in January 2010.
 He recovered from a serious infection following an insect bite sustained at the start of the 2010–11 season, only to be struck down with a broken leg at the start of the 2011–12 campaign.
-The injury eventually forced him to retire from professional football in October 2012, though he later returned to play semi-professionally with Yate Town, before signing for Frome Town in November 2014.
-He returned to Yate Town in January 2016.
+The injury eventually forced him to retire from professional football in October 2012.
+However, he later returned to play semi-professionally with Yate Town, before signing for Frome Town in November 2014.
+He retired following a brief return to Yate Town in January 2016.

 Club career

 Bristol Rovers

 Haldane was a product of the Southampton youth academy.
 He moved on to Bristol Rovers though for the 2002–03 season, and had a brief spell on 'work experience' at Southern League side Weston-super-Mare.
 His professional debut at the Memorial Stadium came on 27 September 2003 as he replaced Junior Agogo as an 85th-minute substitute; despite only playing for a few minutes he won a penalty in a 2–0 win over Cheltenham Town.
 His first goal came seven days later at Belle Vue, the sole consolation of a 5–1 drubbing by Doncaster Rovers; he scored minutes after coming onto the pitch.
 His first start came a week later, at Darlington, where he scored the opener of a 4–0 victory.
-He made it three in three on 14 October, as Rovers crashed out of the League Trophy with a 2–1 defeat by Southend United at Roots Hall.
-He finished the 2003–04 season with 29 appearances to his name, scoring six goals and also picking up seven yellow cards.
-At the end of the season he was one of the few players retained, as eleven were let go.
+He made it three in three on 14 October, as Rovers crashed out of the Football League Trophy with a 2–1 defeat by Southend United at Roots Hall.
+He finished the 2003–04 season with 29 appearances, scoring six goals and picking up seven yellow cards.
+At the end of the season, he was one of the few players retained, as eleven were let go.
 He went on to sign a new three-year deal in November 2004.